swchen44/share_memory_cross_pcie/design.md

 The DRAM memory buffer is a circular buffer with a fixed size.
 It stores the data transferred from the PCIE slave to the PCIE host.
 The buffer is managed using two pointers:

-*   **Write Pointer:** Indicates the location where the slave will write the next data.
+*   **Write Pointer:** Indicates the location where the emi writer will write the next data.
-*   **Read Pointer:** Indicates the location where the host will read the next data.
+*   **Read Pointer:** Indicates the location where the emi reader will read the next data.

 ### 3.2.
 Data Transfer Process

-1. The PCIE slave (implemented in `emi_writer.c`) writes data to the DRAM memory buffer at the location indicated by the `emi_writer_write_pointer`.
+1. The emi writer (implemented in `emi_writer.c`) writes data to the DRAM memory buffer at the location indicated by the `emi_writer_write_pointer`.
-2. The PCIE slave updates the `emi_writer_write_pointer` to the next available location in the buffer.
+2. The emi writer updates the `emi_writer_write_pointer` to the next available location in the buffer.
-3. The PCIE slave triggers a PCIE MSI interrupt to notify the host that new data is available.
+3. The emi writer triggers a PCIE MSI interrupt to notify the emi reader that new data is available.
-4. The PCIE host (implemented in `emi_reader.c`) receives the MSI interrupt and reads data from the DRAM memory buffer at the location indicated by the `emi_reader_read_pointer`.
+4. The emi reader (implemented in `emi_reader.c`) receives the MSI interrupt and reads data from the DRAM memory buffer at the location indicated by the `emi_reader_read_pointer`.
-5. The PCIE host updates the `emi_reader_read_pointer` to the next location to be read.
+5. The emi reader updates the `emi_reader_read_pointer` to the next location to be read.
-6. The PCIE host checks if there is more data available in the buffer by comparing `emi_reader_read_pointer` and `emi_writer_write_pointer`.
+6. The emi reader checks if there is more data available in the buffer by comparing `emi_reader_read_pointer` and `emi_writer_write_pointer`.
-7. The PCIE host triggers a CCIF interrupt to notify the slave that it has read the data.
+7. The emi reader triggers a CCIF interrupt to notify the emi writer that it has read the data.
-8. If the slave has more data to send, it repeats steps 1-3.
+8. If the emi writer has more data to send, it repeats steps 1-3.

 ### 3.3.
 Interrupts

-*   **PCIE MSI Interrupt:** Used by the PCIE slave to notify the host that new data is available in the DRAM memory buffer.
+*   **PCIE MSI Interrupt:** Used by the emi writer to notify the emi reader that new data is available in the DRAM memory buffer.
-*   **CCIF Interrupt:** Used by the PCIE host to notify the slave that it has read data from the DRAM memory buffer.
+*   **CCIF Interrupt:** Used by the emi reader to notify the emi writer that it has read data from the DRAM memory buffer.

 ## 4. Error Handling

-*   **Buffer Overflow:** The slave should check if the buffer is full before writing data.
-If the buffer is full, the slave should wait until the host has read some data and freed up space in the buffer.
+*   **Buffer Overflow:** The emi writer should check if the buffer is full before writing data.
+If the buffer is full, the emi writer should wait until the emi reader has read some data and freed up space in the buffer.
-*   **Buffer Underflow:** The host should check if the buffer is empty before reading data.
-If the buffer is empty, the host should wait until the slave has written new data to the buffer.
+*   **Buffer Underflow:** The emi reader should check if the buffer is empty before reading data.
+If the buffer is empty, the emi reader should wait until the emi writer has written new data to the buffer.

 ## 5. Future Considerations